nfnneil/English.js/README.md

 ##mostCommonWords.getAll()

-This functio will return an array of all parts of speech: nouns, verbs, adjectives, adverbs, and pronouns.
+This function will return an array of all parts of speech: nouns, verbs, adjectives, adverbs, and pronouns.

 ###Example: